Moroccan Chicken Tagine with Figs and Apricots, Spiced Chickpea Stew with Coconut and Turmeric, and Spicy Tofu (Dobu-jorim)

 - If you don’t care for figs, we think prunes or even all apricots could work here.

 Chickpea stew became a viral sensation with the release of this recipe.
 We live in fascinating times, to be sure.
 Then again, after making this stew we kind of understand why everyone and their mother posted it to Instagram.
-Bright yellow stew, stark white yogurt garnish and a pop of color from the mint makes for social media gold.
+Bright yellow stew, white yogurt garnish and a pop of color from the mint makes for social media gold.
 Better yet- this stew is totally delicious and completely pantry friendly.
 Don’t be surprised if this show up on our feed.

 - Really make sure you saute the chickpeas until they’re golden and almost dry.
 This is the secret to a thick stew.